Somya-Khandelwal/OS/Kernel Threads and Synchronization/OS-Lab1-report.md

 **output**

 ![test output](https://i.ibb.co/N1sk2Cj/Whats-App-Image-2022-09-05-at-9-16-43-PM.jpg)
 Here we get an output value of 3275 , which clearly is not same as the correct answer, i.e., 6000.
 This happens due to simultaneous access and changing of the shared variable by both threads.
-This leads to wrong values being read and updated by the threads.
+This leads to wrong values being read and updated various times.

 ## Part 2: Synchronization